 BVU’s athletic training education program (ATEP) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The program has been placed on Probation as of February 19, 2016, by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.
 Due to recent BVU student success on the Board of Certification exam, CAATE will review probationary status in February 2017.
 In addition, we are preparing for re-accreditation of our athletic training program in 2018-2019.
 If you have any questions regarding this probationary status, please contact the program director, Shinichiro “Shinbo” Sugiura at email@example.com or 712.749.2030.

 In addition to exploring a wide array of topics that will provide you with a solid athletic training foundation, your professors will work closely with you to customize your studies and practical experiences based on your interests and career goals.
 From day one, you will have extensive opportunities to gain hands-on experience in clinical settings, both on and off campus.

 You will further enhance your skills through research and internships, or you may choose to work independently with an athletic training faculty or staff member as part of BVU’s athletic training clinical intraship program.
 Not only will you graduate with a broad skill set and be well-equipped to take the BOC examination, you will be a prepared to work in a variety of professional settings.

-Six students have been selected to participate in an on-campus question and answer program with Former U.S. Secretary of Defense Leon E. Panetta during his appearance on campus as the 22nd William W. Siebens American Heritage Lecture laureate.
+Six Buena Vista University students participated in an on-campus question and answer program with Former U.S. Secretary of Defense and Director of the CIA Leon E. Panetta during his appearance as the 22nd William W. Siebens American Heritage Lecture laureate.
 Read more...